 (3) any loads not on such customer’s electrical system or not within such customer’s service territory, unless specifically agreed to by BPA.

-For purposes of this Agreement, “«Customer Name»’s Total Retail Load” means the sum of all Members’ Total Retail Loads.
-In accordance with Section 5(b)(7)(B) of the Northwest Power Act, «Customer Name» does not directly serve retail load.
+For purposes of this Agreement, «Customer Name»’s Total Retail Load is equal to the sum of all Members’ Total Retail Loads.
 [LF]

 End Option 2